Skip to main content

 Allergen immunotherapy injections should be given under the direct supervision of a physician.
 At Children's Hospital of Philadelphia, we will give your child the initial injections of each vial (of increasing concentration) in our office.
 Subsequent injections may be given at the hospital or at your child's pediatrician's office – whichever is more convenient for your family.
 Division staff will continue to closely monitor your child's progress and prescribe refills as needed.

-Each time your child is due to receive a higher dose injection, they must be well on the day of the shot, without fevers or wheezing.
+Each time your child is due to receive a higher dose injection, they must be well on the day of the shot, without fevers or wheezing and have taken an antihistamines 30-60 minutes prior to their scheduled appointment.
 After the injection, your child will need to remain in our office for 30 minutes to ensure they have no adverse reactions, and refrain from strenuous activity for the next 2 hours.
 The reasons for these requirements are listed under potential side effects.

 There are shortened schedules for allergen immunotherapy where your child can build up to the maintenance dose faster.
 This is not appropriate for all children and may carry an increased risk of adverse reactions.
 Speak to your child's allergist to see if this option in right for your child.